rubyworks/library/README.md

 ### Autoload Caveat

 Ruby has a "bug" which prevents `#autoload` from using custom `#require` methods.
-So `#autoload` calls cannot mkae use of the Library setup.
+So `#autoload` calls cannot make use of the Library setup.
-This is not as signifficant as it might seem since `#autoload` is being deprecated as of Ruby 2.0.
+This is not as significant as it might seem since `#autoload` is being deprecated as of Ruby 2.0.
 So it is best to discontinue it's use anyway.